 Depending on your skill (or luck), the game isn’t very big, but a tremendous amount of patience is required to finish it.
 And after finishing it once, there’s virtually no reason play it again.
 Despite the fact that it features several villains from both characters’ rogues gallery.

 So, the only good things I can say about the game is that it has a good title theme and some of the backgrounds are well detailed, but the gameplay is just dreadful.
 The comic that comes with the game is also quite good but still, I can’t recommend this game, not even to Marvel fans.

 I haven’t played the other versions, but the Amiga version seems to have better animation though.
 If you want to give it a shot, you can play it right here in your own browser.

-And if you want to kick Dr. Doom’s ass with Spider-Man and/or Captain America, there are several other games out there, each one better than this one.
+And if you want to kick Dr. Doom’s ass with Spider-Man, Captain America or any other superhero, there are several other games out there, each one better than this one.

 So, what’s your favorite Marvel game and/or hero?
 Comment below and let me know.
 I think I’ll go the cinema and check out Spider-Man Homecoming.
 Well, see you around and keep on swinging and playing.